LIT's for the Kids: 'ITs for the kids' has a temporary name change due to our current campaign.

 Katy Downes (Rosie & Henry’s Mummy)

 If you would like to donate to our efforts by BACS please email firstname.lastname@example.org and we will send you the details.
 If you are a UK tax payer and you are happy for us to claim gift aid please include your consent for us to claim the tax back, send your full name, address and that you are a UK taxpayer in the email.
 Your details will of course remain anonymous.

-Thank you for your generosity, the support you give will make a huge difference it will make to our children.
+Thank you for your generosity, the support you give will make a huge difference to our children.

 What is 'IT's for the Kids'?

 'IT's for the Kids' is a crowd funding campaign which aims to raise £15,000 to ensure that our children have access to the modern technologies they need in order to develop skills required in society and the workplace in later life as well as provide opportunities for creative outputs.
 This charity has been set up in response to national budget cuts to schools and the passionate belief that our children should not be the ones to loose out.

 Why is the word 'IT' capitalised?